 Mistletoe

-Extracts from this woody plant are injected or infused for cancer treatment, often reducing side effects and improving quality of life, and perhaps improving survival.
+Extracts from this woody plant are injected or infused for cancer treatment.
+Studies show benefits in reducing various side effects and improving survival.

 Mistletoe at a glance